nokotamustang/OpenGL_and_Vulkan_3D/README.md

 -   Series 2 will look at full BRDFs including Cook-Torrance and PBR workflows.
 These are more complex and require a lot of math to understand, but they provide much better results for realistic lighting in games and applications.

--   Series 3 is looking at terrain concepts such as height maps, including geometry shaders for billboards, and visual effects with environment maps, and volumetric clouds.
+-   Series 3 is looking at terrain concepts such as height maps, including geometry shaders for billboards, and visual effects with environment maps.

 -   Series 4 is a collection of post-processing and other techniques to enhance the visual fidelity, such as anti-aliasing.